pingcap/blog/10x-performance-improvement-for-expression-evaluation-made-possible-by-vectorized-execution.md

 You might wonder why.

-To explain the reason, let me briefly introduce TiDB’s `Chunk` structure, which is the data representation in memory during the query execution phase.
+To explain the reason, let me briefly introduce TiDB's `Chunk` structure, which is the data representation in memory during the query execution phase.

 At the end of 2017, we were working on vector optimization and introduced the concept of a `Chunk`.
 A `Chunk` is composed of multiple columns.